Instant Translate Options Deep-Dive

-This article outlines how project managers can make use of Lilt's Pretranslation options to speed up the translation process.
+This article outlines how project managers can make use of Lilt's Instant Translate options to speed up the translation workflow.

-To use Pretranslation, navigate to the desired document within a Project, click the
+To use Instant Translate, navigate to the desired document within a Project, click the

 Pretranslate.
 Multiple documents can be Pretranslated at once using Bulk Document Actions.

-In the Pretranslation popup, select any options you want and then click the
+In the Instant Translate popup, select any options you want and then click the

-Pretranslate button to Pretranslate the document.
-The four Pretranslation options are discussed in the sections below.
+Pretranslate button to begin translation of the document using Contextual AI.
+The four options are discussed in the sections below.

-Based on the options you select when using Pretranslation, you may see the document progress bars grow.
+Based on the options you select when using Instant Translate, you may see the document progress bars grow.
 The gray bar indicates translation progress.
 The green bar indicates review progress.
 Only

 confirmed segments are counted toward the progress bars.
 The progress bars increase the same as if the segments were